IELTS Listening Section 2…

 - There is a short introduction to help you get used to the voice and the topic

-- notice that all the answers here are PLURAL NOUNS so you absolutely must put the ‘s’ at the end of the words.
+ALL the answers in this example are PLURAL NOUNS so you absolutely must put the ‘s’ at the end of plural nouns.

 Look at the map of the farm below: